Bucket Elevators: The Choice for Vertical Aggregate Handling

 Conclusion

 Bucket elevators provide an essential handling solution for high-capacity vertical conveying in the aggregate industry, particularly when spatial restrictions exist.
-Bucket elevators can offer improved vertical handling and valuable dust control, but should be designed around the given application, with aggregate size, capacity, and material abrasivity being critical design considerations.
+Bucket elevators can offer improved vertical handling and valuable dust control, but should be designed around the given application, with aggregate size, capacity, and material abrasiveness being critical design considerations.

 FEECO has been a preferred supplier of custom bucket elevators for the aggregate industry since 1951.
 Our bucket elevators are designed to be robust and built to last.
 For more information, contact us today!